dr-jam/GameplayProgramming/GameProject.md

 # Grading

-The project will be graded on a 100 point scale with the following weights:
+The project will be graded on a 100-point scale with the following weights:
 * Main Role
   * 30 Implementation
   * 10 Documentation